Leukocyte Adhesion Deficiency

-Diagnosis of LAD is by detecting absence or severe deficiency of adhesive glycoproteins on the surface of WBCs using monoclonal antibodies (eg, anti-CD11, anti-CD18) and flow cytometry.
-Leukocytosis on CBC is common but nonspecific.
+Diagnosis of leukocyte adhesion deficiency is by detecting absence or severe deficiency of adhesive glycoproteins on the surface of WBCs using monoclonal antibodies (eg, anti-CD11, anti-CD18) and flow cytometry.
+Leukocytosis detected by complete blood count is common but nonspecific.

 Genetic testing is recommended for siblings.

-Treatment of LAD is with prophylactic antibiotics, often given continuously (usually trimethoprim/sulfamethoxazole).
+Treatment of leukocyte adhesion deficiency is with prophylactic antibiotics, often given continuously (usually trimethoprim/sulfamethoxazole).
 Granulocyte transfusions can also help.

 Hematopoietic stem cell transplantation is the only effective treatment to date and can be curative.
 Gene therapy, which is under study, appears promising.

-For patients with type II, correcting the underlying defect with fucose supplementation should be tried.
+For patients with type 2 leukocyte adhesion deficiency, correcting the underlying defect with fucose supplementation should be tried.